-Mindapples helps everyone take care of their minds like they take care of our bodies.
+Mindapples helps people take care of their minds like we all take care of our bodies.

 We want to make looking after our minds as natural as brushing our teeth, to build a positive culture for mental health.
-Because, if that happens, everything will change – how we run our businesses, how we support our young people, how we deliver healthcare, and even how we organise our society.
+Because, if that happens, everything will change – how we run our businesses, deliver healthcare, educate young people, and even how we organise our society.

 “I find Mindapples a pretty intriguing concept, which could really catch on.
 Just as gyms became a big thing in the 80s, will the 2010s see the arrival of serious preventative mental health?”

 What we do really does make a difference.
 Simple activities like sleep, water and exercise can improve your mood and and keep you healthy (e.g. Sleep Matters, Mental Health Foundation, 2011; Fox, 1999; Armstrong, Ganio et al, 2012), whilst integrating ‘breathers’ and ‘restorers’ into our daily routines can reduce stress and prevent future problems (Pressman et al, 2009; Jansen & von Sadovszky, 2004).